alexanderwin37/eBird-Phetcher/README.md

 - As of the time of writing, the media CSV exported from Macaulay only supports up to 10,000 rows

 ## Disclaimer
-This script does not attempt to bypass authentication mechanisms and it should not be used except in good faith.
+This script does not attempt to bypass authentication mechanisms, and it should be used only in good faith.